wbsuh/sop-crewai/README.md

 ## Requirements

 To run this project, you need to have Python installed on your system.
 The required Python packages are listed in the `requirements.txt` file.
+You need a subscription to OpenAI to power the Agents.

 ## Installation